Beryl Cook / Tom of Finland

 Tom of Finland’s (b.
 1920–d.
 1991) pioneering depictions of homosexual machismo in his images of bikers, soldiers, cowboys, sailors and labourers broadly represent queer, leather and muscle communities.
 A master draughtsman, his works gave form to an imaginative universe that, in turn, helped fuel real-world liberation movements and had significant influence on a wide range of cultural figures including the Village People, Freddie Mercury, Jean Paul Gaultier and Robert Mapplethorpe.

-The exhibition is made in partnership with The Tom of Finland Foundation and the family of Beryl Cook.
+The exhibition was made in partnership with The Tom of Finland Foundation and the family of Beryl Cook.

-Exhibition Supporters: Graham Steele and Ulysses de Santi, with additional support from The Beryl Cook / Tom of Finland Exhibition Circle and Art Fund's John Ruffer Curatorial Grant.
+Exhibition Supporters: Graham Steele and Ulysses de Santi, with additional support from The Beryl Cook / Tom of Finland Exhibition Circle, Paul Mellon Centre for Studies in British Art, Art Fund's John Ruffer Curatorial Grant and Hallett Independent.

 1. Born Beryl Francis Lansley in 1926 in Surrey, England.
 One of four sisters, she left school at fourteen and worked in the fashion industry, which inspired her life-long interest in the way people dress and how they look.